Workshops Pier Repairs Project

 Frequently asked questions

-The repairs and improvements will involve strengthening the pier's foundation by installing new steel piles and beams.
-The existing concrete decking will be cut to install the new piles, and subsequent minor repairs to the concrete deck and abutment will be made.
+The repairs and improvements have strengthened the pier's foundation by installing new steel piles and beams.
+The existing concrete decking was cut to install the new piles, and subsequent minor repairs to the concrete deck and abutment were made.

 What are the benefits of the Workshops Pier repairs?

-The project will ensure the pier is safe for everyone to use and extend its lifespan.
-It will also restore vehicle access for emergency response, tall ships, and commercial and maintenance vessels.
+It has restored vehicle access for emergency response, tall ships, and commercial and maintenance vessels.

 Which agency is responsible for managing these assets?

 Workshops Pier is within a site leased to the Seaworks Foundation.
-Due to the scale and cost of the repairs and improvements, Parks Victoria is undertaking the works.
+Due to the scale and cost of the repairs and improvements, Parks Victoria has undertaken the works.

-How have the heritage values of the Workshop Pier and the precinct been considered?
+How were the heritage values of the Workshop Pier and the precinct considered?

-Commissioners Jetty was assessed to have low heritage significance (2015 Conservation Management Plan), and does not support operations within the local port area.
-A recommendation was made within the local port area plan to remove the jetty to improve access to Workshops Pier and Boyd Street Pier.
+Commissioners Jetty was assessed to have low heritage significance (2015 Conservation Management Plan) and did not support operations within the local port area.

 X